Susan Koegel

 Professional Affiliations

-• International Trade Commission Trial Lawyers Association
+• ITC Trial Lawyers Association

 • American Bar Association